joereddington/joereddington.github.io/diary/index.md

 p163

 I got to chapter 'the palace' There's probably 20 minutes left and then another 40 minutes sending it to proofreaders and uploading the fresh version to amazon.

+## 18/10/21 10:07 to 12:13, +EQT Delores
+It's been a bit of an unfocused morning so far.
+I've checked in on THINGs, reviewed some code.
+Learned about vim buffers, tidied up and processed papers

+## 18/10/21 12:16 to 12:32, Put list in order +EQT
+## 18/10/21 12:32 to 13:54, Working on https://github.com/equalitytime/public/issues/100 +EQT

+## 18/10/21 13:55 to 14:32, +EQT
+* Tidying up todo list
+* Reviewing the project real site
+  2,000 people turn up.
+  700 scroll!
+  78 click in the first session
+  50 download something.

+  * That's a pretty ripe place for me to start optimising right?
+  * We know what the goal is - it's to reach the third session.
+  * So do some A/B testing - drastically reduce the size of the logo, move up the options, reduce the amount of words

+## 18/10/21 14:40 to 15:50,  +EQT
+* Fixing website bug
+* Telling Richard about the thing
+* Picking off easy bits of the list

+## 18/10/21 15:50 to 16:40, IMPS code +EQT
+Tried to upgrade to python3 and got further than last time but I also discovered that the library I use is deprecated

+## 18/10/21 18:24 to 18:45, +EQT two funds need doing.
+## 18/10/21 19:15 to 19:47, Back to the funds +EQT
+## 18/10/21 20:12 to 21:01, Back at the funds again +EQT
+* I mostly worked on the more urgent one (which is good).
+Was some reasonably solid work overall.

+## 18/10/21 21:08 to 21:20, Let's do some memory book.
+Got it done and sent it to a proofreader who has been super great.